iQDzZ/EtPwtC/README.md

 ### 2. Unlocking the Bootloader
 ### 3. Flashing custom-twrp recovery, depending on the model, in this case combo (Gale - Gust)
-a) determining wich miui version you are running
+a) determining which miui version you are running

 b) selecting the appropriate miui version, making sure it matches your region (Global, EEA, Taiwan) from: